 You’re priding yourself on being a ‘nazi’… voluntarily

 In case you missed your history lesson, Adolf Hitler was a Nazi.
-He and his followers were responsible for ostracization and genocide of thousands of Jews in Germany during World War II.
+He and his followers were responsible for ostracization and genocide of millions of Jews in Germany during World War II.
 He was also responsible for starting a war that took the lives of 40 million Europeans.

 If you call yourself a Grammar Nazi, you’re essentially equating your intolerance of incorrect grammar usage to the intolerance the Nazis had for an entire population, which resulted in the death of millions.
 It doesn’t matter if you’re only joking ya, because it's still disrespectful.